 Specialist recovery housing

-Local Authorities spend approx £800m a year on drug and alcohol treatment and around £500m a year on reducing homelessness .
+Local authorities spend approximately £800m a year on drug and alcohol treatment and around £500m a year on reducing homelessness .
 And yet a quarter of people in drug treatment are still homeless or in unstable accommodation, hindering their chances of recovery .
 And more people struggle to access treatment due to lack of accommodation.
 Closing this gap between substance misuse treatment and homelessness benefits everyone in our communities.
-As both a homelessness provider and substance misuse charity we have unique insight into both the problem and the solution.
+As both a homelessness provider and substance misuse charity, we have unique insight into both the problem and the solution.

 What's the problem?

 On the road to better health, food and shelter are the first steps.
 None of us can focus on getting better in the long term if our priority is finding a safe place to sleep in a month, a week or even tonight.